The Film is Ready: J2B/Candlelight Concert Premieres!

 Our Sabbath morning worship service will be live streamed on this page (scroll down) and our YouTube channel.
-But many of our other meetings – including our Sabbath School classes – will be held online via ZOOM.
-Here’s a schedule of those meetings, and how to join them.
+But other meetings – including some adult Sabbath School classes in English and Spanish – will be held online via ZOOM.
+Here’s a schedule of those online meetings, and how to join them.

-- 9:00 AM – Most of our Sabbath School Classes (these are Bible study classes for adults of all levels of Bible experience) can be found online here.
+- 10:15 AM – Most of our children and adult Sabbath School classes (these are Bible study classes for all levels of Bible experience) will meet in-person/indoors at this time.
+Our greeters at the door can help you find the class that’s right for you!
+We also offer online classes in English and Spanish here.

 Your First Visit